-3 For the purposes of section 6 (3) (b) of the Act [unenforceable term], a term of a tenancy agreement is "unconscionable" if the term is oppressive or grossly unfair to one party.
+3 For the purposes of section 6 (3) (b) [unenforceable term] of the Act, a term of a tenancy agreement is "unconscionable" if the term is oppressive or grossly unfair to one party.

 Public housing bodies

 3.1 The persons and organizations set out in section 2 (a) to (h) of this regulation are prescribed as public housing bodies for the purposes of section 49.1 of the Act.